-In a multi-SPI system, configure the SPI modules as master or slave before enabling them.
+Configure the SPI modules as master or slave before enabling them.
 Enable the master SPI before enabling the slave SPI.
 Disable the slave SPI before disabling the master SPI.
-See 16.12.1 SPI Control Register.
+See 16.13.1 SPI Control Register.

 Only a master SPI module can initiate transmissions.
 Software begins the transmission from a master SPI module by writing to the transmit data register.
 If the shift register is empty, the byte immediately transfers to the shift register, setting the SPI transmitter empty bit, SPTE.
 The byte begins shifting out on the MOSI pin under the control of the serial clock.
 See Figure 16-4.